A Special Message for Students Affected by Recent Natural Disasters.

 - Parents' 2017 tax return — form 1040/1040A/1040EZ plus schedules and all W-2 statements

-- Parents’ 2015 untaxed income — contributions to tax deferred savings plans, benefits such as VA, housing allowances and all other sources
+- Parents' 2017 untaxed income — contributions to tax-deferred savings plans, VA benefits, and housing allowances

-- Current value of parents’ assets — savings, investments, total value of 529 college savings and/or prepaid tuition plans, real estate and business or farm equity, the family home and retirement funds
+- Current value of parents' assets — savings, investments, total value of 529 college savings, and/or prepaid tuition plans, real estate/business/farm equity, the family home and retirement funds

-- Current value of student’s assets — savings, investments, trusts and Uniform Gift to Minors
+- Student's 2017 income and assets — wages from employment, interest and dividends and untaxed benefits, savings, investments, trusts and Uniform Gifts to Minors

-- Family expenses for 2015 and anticipated expenses for 2016 — especially school and college costs, unreimbursed medical and dental expenses, education loan payments and other out-of-the-ordinary expenses
+- Family's 2017 expenses and anticipated 2018 expenses — school and college costs for siblings, non-reimbursed medical and dental expenses, education loan payments and other out-of-the-ordinary expenses